ham2k/polo.ham2k.com/content/en/docs/polo-features/callsign-notes/index.md

 description: Custom notes for callsigns that are shown while logging
 ---

-"**Callsing Notes**" is a feature that allows you to show short notes for specific callsigns in the logging screen.
+"**Callsign Notes**" is a feature that allows you to show short notes for specific callsigns in the logging screen.
 This can be useful to remember the name of a friend, or to know if a station is a member of a club or a special event station.

 PoLo comes with a built-in file, called "**Ham2K's Hams of Note**", but you can add as many additional files as you want, and enable and disable them as needed.